geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 **Chenyu** [[00:04:05](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=245)]
 Yeah, and also to prepare or kind of making new multi easier, I disabled all the uneven sharding.
-So as a result, we currently don't have Llama running on 6 GPU because it doesn't shard evenly.
+So as a result, we currently don't have LLaMA running on 6 GPU because it doesn't shard evenly.
 And I also disabled the 70B for now.
 I will find a way to add it back later with the new multi stuff, probably with some padding.
 But the idea is we want